Data Processing Addendum

 Customer’s name and contact details shall be as specified in the Agreement.

-Activities relevant to the data transferred under these Clauses: Performance of the Cloud Service pursuant to the Agreement and as further described in the Terms of Service.
+Activities relevant to the data transferred under these Clauses: Performance of the Cloud Service pursuant to the Agreement and as further described in the Dataiku Cloud Terms.

 Dataiku’s entity name and contact details shall be as specified in the Agreement.

-Activities relevant to the data transferred under these Clauses: Performance of the Cloud Service pursuant to the Agreement and as further described in the Terms of Service.
+Activities relevant to the data transferred under these Clauses: Performance of the Cloud Service pursuant to the Agreement and as further described in the Dataiku Cloud Terms.

 B. DESCRIPTION OF TRANSFER